DeNederlandscheBank/nifigator/docs/05_using a NifVector graph - English.md

          ('it', 'a'): 270})
 ```

-This means that the corpus contains 1031 occurrences of 'It has been', i.e. occurrences where the word 'has' occurred in the context ('It', 'been').
+This means that the corpus contains ... occurrences of 'It has been', i.e. occurrences where the word 'has' occurred in the context ('It', 'been').

 SENTSTART and SENTEND are tokens to indicate the start and end of a sentence.

-### Contexts and phrase similarities
+### Phrase and context frequencies

-The contexts in which a word occurs to some extent represent the properties and the meaning of a word.
-If you can derived the phrases that share the most frequent contexts of the word 'has' you get the following table (the columns contains the contexts, the rows the phrases that have the most contexts in common):
+The contexts in which a word occurs represent to some extent the properties and the meaning of a word.
+If you derive the phrases that share the most frequent contexts of the word 'has' then you get the following table (the columns contains the contexts, the rows the phrases that have the most contexts in common):

 ```python
 import pandas as pd